huntdatacenter/docs/docs/patch-notes.md

 **Fire safe for the off-site tape archive**

-We have improved the fire safety of our off-site tape archive with an new safe that aim to withstand fires for up to 60 minutes.
+We have improved the fire safety of our off-site tape archive with an new safe that will withstand fire for up to 60 minutes.

 <h3>Minor changes</h3>

+**Services specifications**

+We have made two minor updates to the [Services specifications](/administer-science/services/specifications/) since the last patch notes.

 **Updated invoice profile**

-We have simplified invoice profiles by moving Free quota and Pilot periods into separate agreements.
+We have simplified the [Invoice profile](/administer-science/agreements/downloads/#invoice-profile) by moving Free quota and Pilot periods into separate agreements.

 <h3>Upcoming features</h3>

-Improved granularity for individual lab costs on future invoices.
+* We aim to improve the granularity of lab costs in the upcoming invoice cycle.
+* We aim to propose major changes to our Services descriptions during the upcoming [Tingweek](/govern-science/tingweek/).

 :::